🐌 No Delivery of Speed Post in 12 Days: 768 KM Undelivered – A Case for Urgent Postal Reform

 - Hours: 9:00 AM to 9:00 PM (Monday to Saturday)

-- Purpose: Use this number to quote your Grievance Registration Number (DPOST/E/2025/0008187) or your Tracking Number (EU565202487IN) and ask for the final status or the current location of the article.
+- Purpose: Specifically, use this number to quote the Grievance Registration Number (DPOST/E/2025/0008187) or the Tracking Number (EU565202487IN) and request the final status or current location of the article.

 2. Direct Contact for Destination Circle (Haryana)

-Since the delivery location is Amarnagar SO, Faridabad, Haryana, you can escalate the matter directly to the Public Grievance Nodal Officer for the Haryana Circle.
+Since the delivery location is Amarnagar SO, Faridabad, Haryana, complainants can escalate the matter directly to the Public Grievance Nodal Officer for the Haryana Circle.
+(No delivery of speed post)

 | Circle | Name of Nodal Officer | Contact Number | Email ID |